AllanNiwagaba/UgandaCoffeeExports/README.md

 ## Results
 ### Export Performace overview

-- Uganda exported over 32 million 60kg bags of coffee during the period, generating approximately $5.13 billion in revenue.
+- Uganda has exported over 33 Million 60kg bags of coffee, generating approximately $5,343.61 Million in revenue from 2020 to Apr 2025.
-- Robusta accounted for the majority of exports, contributing 85.5% of total volume and ~$4.1 billion in value.
+- Robusta accounted for the majority of coffee export (28 Million bags), contributing 85.53% of total volume and $4,315 Million in revenue.
-- Arabica, while lower in volume, had a significantly higher average unit price (≈ $3.95) compared to Robusta (≈ $2.52).
+- Arabica, while lower in volume, had a significantly higher average unit price ($3.99) compared to Robusta ($2.55).

 #### Coffee Grades & Types

-  - Among Robusta grades, Screen 15 was the most exported, with over 13 million bags, followed by Screen 12 and Screen 18.
+  - Among Robusta grades, Screen 15 was the most exported, with over 13.23 Million bags, generating $2,087.5 Million in revenue followed by Screen 12 and Screen 18.
-  - For Arabica, Drugar was the most exported, with 2.0 million bags and $ 413,082,844, followed by Wugar and Bugisu AA
+  - For Arabica, Drugar was the most exported, with 2.1 million bags generating $434,682,493 in value, followed by Wugar and Bugisu AA

 ### Export Trends

-  - Coffee export volume grew by ~25% year-over-year (YOY), with revenue increasing by over 51%, driven by both higher volumes and improved unit prices in key years.
+  - Coffee export volume grew by 25% year-over-year (YOY), with revenue increasing by over 51%, driven by both higher volumes and improved unit prices in key years.
   - 2021 marked a peak with over 6.8 million bags of coffee exported with an average monthly of 563.92 bags,indicating strong market demand

 ##### Seasonality & Export Patterns